ChiWeiHsiao/Match-Moving/README.md

 Please wait a moment for your browser downloading all the gif results to play smoother.

 #### Results from ORB-SLAM2
-- We calibrated our camera with a simple method described in [here](https://www.oreilly.com/library/view/programming-computer-vision/9781449341916/ch04.html?fbclid=IwAR0f7qhc-c8D7RrQNjl4qOsQ_xED30K9FhtgvQwdSeZTaS4v6vtbiHiGZ-Q), only considering '''cx, cy, fx, fy''' without distortion parameters.
+- We calibrated our camera with a simple method described in [here](https://www.oreilly.com/library/view/programming-computer-vision/9781449341916/ch04.html?fbclid=IwAR0f7qhc-c8D7RrQNjl4qOsQ_xED30K9FhtgvQwdSeZTaS4v6vtbiHiGZ-Q), only considering ```cx, cy, fx, fy``` without distortion parameters.
+    - The camera intrinsic of iPhone7 video mode is in ```iphone.yaml```.
 - Because ORBSLAM2 only provides camera poses of keyframes in ```KeyFrameTrajectory.txt```,
     -  we delete those frames which are not keyframes,
     - so the below videos are composed of only keyframes instead of all frames, and thus the videos look not smooth.